CouncilJune 23, 2026 / 4 minute read

 Please note: The pets included in this article cannot be placed ‘on hold’ for adoption and some may have already found new homes since this article was published.
 If you are interested in meeting or enquiring about a specific pet mentioned here, please visit the Animal Management Centre, 213 Queens Road, Kingston, or check online to see their status at the Pets Available For Adoption council webpage.

-IMAGE AT TOP: Dogs waiting for a new home are top row from left to right: Pingu, Pretzel, Hugo, Damon, and from bottom row left to right – Tiyella, Scott, Harry and Copper.
+IMAGE AT TOP: Dogs waiting for a new home are top row from left to right: Pingu, Pretzel, Hugo, Damon, and from bottom row left to right – Posie, Scott, Chorizo and Copper.

 BLANKET DONATION DRIVE